 How many times have you thought about changing your career but given up because it seemed too hard?

-This year it’s time to break down the barriers stopping you from achieving your career goals.
+This year it’s time to remove the blocks and problems stopping you from achieving your career goals.

 I don't know where to start.

 There's no one around to help me.

 - Get information from advisers at industry training organisations, polytechnics and universities.

 - Find a career counsellor through Career Development Association of New Zealand (CDANZ)